xataio/xata-py/examples/datasets/stock-prices/README.md

 # Stock Prices

-_All datapoints are generated from random data and do reflect or assoicate with any actual entity._
+_All datapoints are generated from random data, any resemblance to real persons or other real-life entities is purely coincidental_

-These datasets contain fictive companies and stock prices that move over time within an interval.
+These datasets contain fictive companies and stock prices that move over time within an interval, small & medium have 15 seconds gap between the datapoints and the large dataset an hour.